Mynajobs/HRHIS-DOCUMENTATION/docs/users/introduction.md

 ## Apps Menu

-After successfully logging in HRHIS, you can access different applications in the system via the apps menu located at the top right hand Conner below the label that shows initials of users' full name as seen in figure below.
+After successfully logging in HRHIS, you can access different applications in the system via the apps menu located at the left hand side of the HRHIS window as seen in figure below.

 ![img alt](/images/apps.png)